Keep track of data during hunting with Azure Sentinel

-You can also visualize your bookmarked data, by clicking Investigate.
+Also in preview, you can visualize your bookmarked data, by clicking Investigate from the bookmark details.
 This launches the investigation experience in which you can view, investigate, and visually communicate your findings using an interactive entity-graph diagram and timeline.

 Add a bookmark

-In the Log Analytics query results list, expand the row containing the information that you find interesting.
+From the log query results list, use the checkboxes to select one or more rows that contain the information you find interesting.

-On the right, in the Details page, update the name, and add tags, and notes to help you identify what was interesting about the item.
+On the right, in the Add bookmark pane, optionally, update the bookmark name, add tags, and notes to help you identify what was interesting about the item.

-Click Save to commit your changes.
+Click Save to commit your changes and add the bookmark.
 All bookmarked data is shared with other investigators, and is a first step toward a collaborative investigation experience.